-- ▶ Numerical methods can be characterised in a Bayesian fashion. - ▶ This does not coincide with average-case analysis and IBC. - ▶ BPNMs can be composed into pipelines, e.g. for inverse problems. - lacktriangle Bayes' rule as disintegration o (expensive!) numerical implementation. - ▶ Lots of room to improve computational cost and bias. - ▶ Departures from the 'Bayesian gold standard' can be assessed in terms of cost-accuracy tradeoff. - ► How to choose/design an appropriate prior? - ► Full details and further applications in
+Numerical methods can be characterised in a Bayesian fashion. ✓ This does not coincide with average-case analysis and IBC. ✓ ■ BPNMs can be composed into pipelines, e.g. for inverse problems. ✓ lacksquare Bayes' rule as disintegration $ o$ (expensive!) numerical implementation. ✓/ Lots of room to improve computational cost and bias. ! ?
+Departures from the 'Bayesian gold standard' can be assessed in terms of cost- accuracy tradeoff. ! ? • How to choose/design an appropriate prior? !?